persvr/pintura/README.md

 * {g|s}etUserClass - Retrieve or set the user class used to find users
 * {g|s}etAuthClass - Retrieve or set the authentication class used to find authentication tokens

+We could then use the security authorization state to restrict or allow access to different parts of the application data model.
+For example, we could check to see if a user is logged to determine if we should provide access to the "Secret" data:

+	var publicModel = {
+		Product: Product
+	};
+	var authorizedModel = {
+		Product: Product,
+		Secret: SecretModel
+	};
+	require("pintura/pintura").getDataModel = function(request){
+		var user = request.remoteUser;
+		if(user){
+			return authorizedModel;
+		}
+		return publicModel;
+	};

+We could also potentially have a data model that is readonly for some users and editable for others.
+In the example above, we could specify that the Product table is readonly for users that are not logged in:

+	var Restrictive = require("perstore/facet").Restrictive;
+	var publicModel = {
+		// the Product table is restricted to readonly for public access
+		Product: Restrictive(Product)
+	};
+	var authorizedModel = {
+		// the Product table is unrestricted here for authorized users
+		Product: Product,
+		Secret: SecretModel
+	};
+	// assign the data model as above

 Error Handling
 ===========